This information is about how Shared Ownership work for homes bought via the scheme, in England.

 - first-time buyer or returning to the market following a relationship breakdown.

-You can find homes available through Rent to Buy on our property search [link to property search].
+You can find homes available through Rent to Buy on our property search.
 If you are interested in a Rent to Buy property, you will need to contact the landlord directly.

 Which homes are available through Help to Buy: Shared Ownership?